-Homeowner on her 8th remodeling project - creating a tool to manage remodels on time and within budget
+Homeowner on her 8th construction project - helping other homeowners to handle bidding process and manage remodels on time and within budget

 With 4 remodel and 5 construction projects under the belt, I do not want you to make my mistakes.
 Make your own.